quadzzz/final-project-Johnnydaboy/README.md

 Injuries/Mortalities while driving in Washington

 > - Why are you interested in this field/domain?

-We want to maximuize our safety.
+>     - We want to maximize our safety.
+>     - One of our groupmates drives at 4AM and we want to increase their likelihood of survival.

 > - What other examples of data driven project have you found related to this domain (share at least 3)?

 * https://igottadrive.com/drivers-ed-fun-facts/worst-times-to-drive